Observational Constraints on the Physical Properties of Interstellar Dust in the Post-Planck Era: Polarized Emission

-which is consistent with observations at low column densities.
+where here $I_{353}$ and $P_{353}$ are monochromatic.
+To compare with the \citet{Planck_2018_XII} value for the 353\,GHz band, we must multiply by the color correction factor 1.11 \citep{Planck_Int_XVII}, yielding 5.33\,MJy\,sr$^{-1}$ and good agreement.
 We note, however, that the highly polarized region studied by \citet{Panopoulou+etal_2019} has $P_{353}/p_V = 4.1\pm0.1$\,MJy\,sr$^{-1}$, significantly lower than these values.
 Further study of this ratio and its variability across the sky is needed to understand this apparent discrepancy.

-Performing a similar comparison between optical and submillimeter polarization in the Vela~C molecular cloud, \citet{Santos+etal_2017} related the 500\,$\mu$m polarization fraction $p_{500}$, $I$ band polarized extinction $p_I$, and $V$ band total extinction, finding a characteristic $p_{500}/\left(p_I/\tau_V\right) = 2.4\pm0.8$.
+Performing a similar comparison between optical and submillimeter polarization in the Vela~C molecular cloud, \citet{Santos+etal_2017} related the 500\,$\mu$m polarization fraction $p_{500}$, $I$ band polarized extinction $p_I$, and $V$ band total extinction, finding a characteristic $p_{500}$$/\left(p_I/\tau_V\right) = 2.4\pm0.8$.
 For a typical Serkowski Law (see Section~\ref{sec:extpol_wav}), $p_V$ and $p_I$ differ by only about 10\%.
-If the FIR polarization fraction is relatively flat between 500 and 850\,$\mu$m (see Figure~\ref{fig:pfrac}), then $p_{500}/\left(p_I/\tau_V\right)$ should be approximately 10\% larger than $p_S/\left(p_V/\tau_V\right)$, which has characteristic value 4.31 \citep{Planck_2018_XII}.
+If the FIR polarization fraction is relatively flat between 500 and 850\,$\mu$m (see Figure~\ref{fig:pfrac}), then $p_{500}$$/\left(p_I/\tau_V\right)$ should be approximately 10\% larger than $p_S/\left(p_V/\tau_V\right)$, which has characteristic value 4.31 \citep{Planck_2018_XII}.
 This apparent discrepancy may be due to the very different environments sampled by these observations, but given the importance of this ratio in constraining models, further investigation is warranted.